HylianShield/validator/CONTRIBUTING.md

     test locally before pushing / opening a pull request.
   * Make sure your code is backward compatible with PHP 5 >= PHP 5.3
 * Make sure your code has a complete code coverage `make codecoverage`.
+* DO NOT bump the version unless you are the project maintainer.
+  * We want to prevent conflicts in the version number.
+  * Version numbers will be bumped just prior to a new release.
+  * We use [semantic versioning](http://semver.org/) and release accordingly.

 ## Submitting changes